 French Flag Facts

-The flag of France is known as the “Le drapeau tricolore” and is a very famous tricolor flag.
+The national flag of France is known as the “Le drapeau tricolore” and is a very famous tricolor flag.
 It is called a ‘tricolor’ flag as it has three equal vertical bands of blue, white, and red.

 This tricolor flag which you see so often today was the official flag the army of the French Revolution carried when they stormed the Bastille palace on July 14, 1789.